Art & Architecture Programme

 Panel Discussion: Insta-tutions?
 How Social Media Is Changing Exhibition Design

 How are traditional arts institutions responding to the phenomenon of Instagram museums?
 How much does the selfie influence what artworks are installed and in which kinds of space?
-Does this democratize the art-viewing experience or do we risk making art more visible but less seen?
+Does this democratize the art-viewing experience or do we see more but look less?

 Anthea Hamilton (artist, London)